NikolaiProgramist/php-project-57/README.md

 ## About

-This is a minimalistic CRM system for managing the flow of tasks and personnel.
+This is a minimalistic CRM system for managing the flow of tasks, statuses, labels and personnel.

 **See the web service:** [Task Manager](https://php-project-57-xp8o.onrender.com).